Furikake

 (振り掛け, ふりかけ, 振掛け, 振掛, Furikake) is a dry Japanese condiment sprinkled on top of cooked rice, or used as an ingredient in onigiri.
-It typically consists of a mixture of dried fish or freeze-dried eggs, sesame seeds, dried seaweed flakes, sugar, salt.
+It typically consists of a mixture of dried fish or freeze-dried eggs, sesame seeds, dried seaweed flakes, sugar, and salt.
 Other ingredients, such as katsuobushi (sometimes indicated on the package as bonito), okaka (bonito flakes moistened with soy sauce and dried again), freeze-dried salmon particles, shiso, egg, powdered miso, or vegetables, are often added.

 Furikake is often brightly colored and flaky.
 It can have a slight fish or seafood flavoring and may be spicy or sweet.
 It can be used in Japanese cooking for pickling and for rice balls (onigiri).

 Overview

 The Japan Furikake Association defines furikake as "seasoned and dried one or more kinds of marine products, agricultural products, livestock products, etc., and mixed with seaweed, sesame seeds, seasonings, and others.
-Its main use is sprinkled (in Japanese: furikake) on rice and other foods."
+Its main use is to be sprinkled (in Japanese: furikake) on rice and other foods."

 According to this definition, gomashio (sesame salt), which is traditionally sprinkled on red bean rice, and shiso, after being used to season umeboshi (pickled plums) and dried and powdered, are also furikake.
 Chazuke-no-moto, a mixture that becomes chazuke when hot green tea is poured on it after sprinkling on rice, is also similar to furikake.